intuition-dev/intuDocs/docsSrc/model.md

 ## Simple CRUD example app and ViewModel+Bind

+## ViewModel

+A ViewModel maps to a page/screen.
+A ViewModel should be named after a page and each page should have a ViewModel.
+(Rarely a page has 2 ViewModels, for example if there is a Tag/Component that is on more than one page/screen that has it's own ViewModel) So if there is a table in the screen/page, the ViewModel would have a public property of an array or such.
+If there is a form, the ViewModel would have a public property of an object that has the fields_names that map form_input_names.
+And if there are 2 tables and two form, then the ViewModel has 2 public arrays and 2 public objects.
+So binding is easy.
+And each ViewModel should be discreet.

+The CRUD and Fetch() that ViewModel is just plumbing.
+### 98% of VideModel is mapping it to a view(pug) page|screen.

 **CRUD** stands for create-read-update-delete.
 These are the basic operations that a simple web app would be designed to achieve.

 After you will create simple CRUD app you will create your own Firestore database, insert data and add authentication to the app.